BC Housing funds outreach and support programs that help people who experience homelessness or are at risk of

 - Case-planning help to assist you get identification, receive income assistance, and set housing goals

 - Connections with culturally appropriate services and/or Indigenous community linkages

-- Assistance to find housing options and provide support with the application and move-in process.
-Rent supplements may be available to support this process.
-Outreach workers can accompany you to appointments and/or housing viewings.
+- Assistance with finding housing options and provide support with the application and move-in process (rent supplements may be available to support this process).
+Outreach workers may accompany you to appointments and/or housing viewings

-- To refer you to support services such as health care, counselling and addiction recovery.
+- References to support services such as health care, counselling and addiction recovery

-- To help you with more permanent housing options including supportive housing and subsidized housing.
+- Help with more permanent housing options, including supportive housing and subsidized housing

-- To be a resource for housing providers/landlords and answer their questions and concerns.
+- Being a resource for housing providers or landlords and being able to answer their questions and concerns

 - Ongoing support as required